 The East Gonja Municipal as a whole has a potential for tourism development.
-The district is endowed with a lot of natural attractions, historic places and cultural features that are of considerable interest to tourists.
-Salaga, the district capital is famous for the role it played during the slave trade era as the main market centre for slaves.
+The Municipality is endowed with a lot of natural attractions, historic places and cultural features that are of considerable interest to tourists.
+Salaga, the Municipal capital is famous for the role it played during the slave trade era as the main market centre for slaves.
 The present township and its surrounding villages have a lot to depict what actually transpired in the past.

 Although some of the artifacts of the slaves cannot be traced due to the ignorance of certain individuals, which has led to the destruction of these treasured items, quite a number of them have been preserved.
 The site for the actual market place still remains in Salaga.
 At this place, one can still find the huge baobab tree against which the slaves were chained.